-- Full-Vision Books combine braille, print, and audio, enabling blind parents to read to their sighted children and sighted parents to help their blind children learn to read braille.
+- Full-Vision Books combine braille, print, and audio, enabling parents who are blind to read to their children who are sighted and parents who are sighted to help their children who are blind learn to read braille

-- Gift Bibles and Study Guides are available in braille, large print, solar player, and NLS digital cartridge.
+- Gift Bibles and Study Guides are available in braille, large print, solar player, and NLS (National Library Service) compatible digital cartridge

 - National Camps for Blind Children (NCBC) are operated in partnership with camp facilities throughout the United States

-- Zoo Buds are adorable plush animals that carry children's stories on solar-powered audiobook players for ages 3 to 9.
+- Zoo Buds are adorable plush animals that contain children's stories and music on solar-powered audiobook players for ages 3 to 9.

 According to the American Foundation for the Blind, "Legal blindness is a level of vision loss that has been legally defined to determine eligibility for benefits.
 The clinical diagnosis refers to a central visual acuity of 20/200 or less in the better eye with the best possible correction, and/or a visual field of 20 degrees or less.
 Often, people who are diagnosed with legal blindness still have some useable vision."